jtangelder/denon-remote/README.md

 Send/get commands from a Denon AV receiver over a network connection.
 Tested for my Denon AVR X1000.
 In the file protocol.pdf you can find all the commands and responses from the device.

-Install Node with Coffeescript, execute `npm install` and run `coffee server.coffee`.
+Install Node with Coffeescript, execute `npm install`.

+Run `coffee cli.coffee 192.168.1.20` to connect to the receiver.
+You can enter commands to send to the receiver, and read it's output.
+A command could be `volume` to get the current level, or `power on` to turn the device on.
+The commands are the methods in commands.coffee.
+You can also send the protocol commands listed in protocol.pdf, to get the volume you can send this `mv ?`

-It will start a simple webserver on `localhost:8000`, showing you the live status of the device.
+Run `coffee server.coffee` for a simple webserver on `localhost:8000`, showing you the live status of the device.
+You may have to change the IP address of the device in the code.

 ## How it works
 You can control the receiver with a telnet connection, on port 23.